Recovery Education Program

 The Recovery Education Program at the Center for Psychiatric Rehabilitation is an adult education program that offers students the opportunity to choose a range of wellness courses that support their rehabilitation and recovery efforts.
 The program is designed to strengthen and broaden the student’s knowledge of the physical, intellectual, emotional and spiritual practices that will enhance their readiness for personal change and role recovery.

 All interested individuals must meet the following requirements to be enrolled in the Recovery Education Program:

-- Complete a Recovery Services Student Application (PDF) which includes a Medical & Psychiatric Information Form, and fax it to Stephanie Cummings at (617) 353-7700.
+- Complete a Recovery Center Student Application which includes a Medical & Psychiatric Information Form, and fax it to Stephanie Cummings at (617) 353-7700.
 After she has received your application, she will contact you to arrange a brief interview and a tour of our center.

 - Be willing to use an educational environment to foster their recovery

 - Be willing to consider participation in program evaluation research

 - Courses are offered on a trimester schedule: September – December (Fall), January – April (Spring), May – August (Summer)

 - Spring course catalog will be available on 11/27/18

 - For more information, please contact Stephanie Cummings at (617) 353-3549 or email@example.com